- Absences - 425-936-1607 or email [email protected]

 - School Related Absences

-Students planning on missing school should complete a Pre-Arranged Absence Form 5 days prior to the absence.
+If families have prior knowledge that their student will be absent, they should pre-arrange for the absence to be excused by completing a Juanita High School 5 days prior to the absence.
 This allows the teachers an opportunity to give feedback on the effect the absence will have on the student.
 Teachers may use this as an opportunity to arrange make-up work times and locations.
+If the pre-arranged absence will result in the student being considered chronically absent, the pre-arrangement process must include a plan indicating how the student will maintain sufficient academic progress.
+Teachers are not required to provide classwork or assignments in advance of an absence.

 Excused and Unexcused Absences